harshit-cc/2.9-react-axios/lesson.md

 ```
 npm install axios
 ```
-To prepare for this section, copy the starter project from folder `apps\begin` from the lesson repo into your working folder, e.g. `work`.
+To prepare for this section, copy the starter project from folder `code\begin` from the lesson repo into your working folder, e.g. `work`.
 We will integrate axios into a React app and interact with the backend database using the API.